Home » Blog » Music Teachers Tips » Ideas and Techniques » 11 Easy Ways to Involve ALL Students in Elementary Music Classes

 Life is too short to learn anything less than quality music literature.
 Start with simple folk songs from various cultures.
 Choose a variety of styles and genres including foreign language songs.
 Include a few quality pop songs with positive, aspirational messages.

-Year after year, I dropped songs and activities from my lesson plans which were not my favorites.
-Now, when I introduce new songs and activities, I often say, “This is one of my favorites.”
+I dropped songs and activities from my lesson plans that were not my favorites.
+When I introduced new songs and activities, I would often say, “This is one of my favorites.”

 Cull your repertoire for pieces that you don’t enjoy teaching and that don’t meet a specific need in your classroom.
 With so much quality music, there is no room for “time-fillers.”